October 2, 2015

 I am not an artist and to be honest I have little appreciation for art.
 I look at a painting, looks nice, great, lets move on.
 I am not one of those who can spend hours in an art gallery.
 I cannot spend an hour looking at a painting and finding the hidden meaning behind it.

 I am full of admiration for those who do possess this deep appreciation of art, but I am not gifted in that way.
-My point here it that this lack of appreciation is no reflection on the art or the artist, only on the viewer, in this case me.
-In an art gallery I will be looking for the coffee house.
+My point here it that this lack of appreciation on my part is no reflection on the art or the artist, only on the viewer, in this case me.
+In an art gallery I will be looking for the coffee shop.

 If an artist spends a year on a painting and I look at it and do not see the greatness in it, he should not feel bad, this is no reflection on him or his art, only on an uneducated viewer.